London’s Best Food MarketsOur guide to London’s best food markets and street food vendors.

 Is there a better nighttime place to hang out with great food and drinks than at POP Brixton?
 We don’t think so.
-It’s a neon-lit complex of shipping containers packed with street food vendors and mini restaurants, hawking everything from fancy Spanish tapas and Ghanaian comfort food, to the greatest fried chicken sandwich in London.
+It’s a neon-lit complex of shipping containers packed with street food vendors and mini restaurants, hawking everything from Greek souvlaki and Japanese comfort food, to Caribbean macaroni pie.
 You’ll come here and never want to leave.
 It’s awesome for a group, and an excellent plan of action would be just to rock up to Brixton at the weekend with a few friends and bounce from one stall to another all evening.

-When it opened in autumn 2016, street food market Mercato Metropolitano looked pretty glum - like London itself, it was pretty grim in the winter, all grey and wet, and the random location between Borough and Elephant definitely didn’t help.
-In warm weather though, it makes sense—it’s a good spot to rock up at the weekend with a few friends and eat and drink in the sunshine.
-On top of the usual craft beer, burgers and hot dogs, there’s an Italian slant (clue’s in the name) and as well as a build-your-own tiramisu and Italian sandwiches, there’s a grocery where you can pick up some fancy cured meat and cheese.
+In warm weather, Mercato Metropolitano, between Borough and Elephant and Castle, just makes sense—it’s a good spot to rock up at the weekend with a few friends and eat and drink in the sunshine.
+On top of the usual craft beer, burgers, and hot dogs, there’s an Italian slant (clue’s in the name) and as well as a gelato spot and Italian sandwiches, there’s a grocery where you can pick up some fancy cured meat and cheese.
 Give it a visit when you want something a bit more chilled out than the usual street food scene.